Open Homes 2018

 Owners: The home was built for Frank and Etta Blanchard.
 Frank managed the West Valley Lumber Company that owned the property until 1909 at which time their home was built.
 They resided here until 1924 when they sold to Dan and Viva Wooster.
 The Woosters lived in the home for 30 years before they sold the house in 1954 to the Neumanns.
 Dr. Roy Neumann practiced medicine with his partner Dr. William Blevins who lived in the home kitty corner from this one at 618 First Street.
 In 2013 Dallas and Angela Hyde purchased the home and have spent the last five years lovingly restoring it to what you see today.
 They were awarded the Heritage Home Award in 2015 for their efforts.

 Exterior: This 1906 Queen Anne style house, which offers hints of Colonial Revival architecture, was designed by George Barber, one of the country’s most successful architects of the late Victorian period.
 Based in Knoxville, Tennessee, his “claim to fame” was a catalog business featuring house plans that were eventually built in all 50 states.
 The recently repainted house was sinking in the northwest corner and had to be raised 4” with the help of 12 new pillars sunk 66’ in order to find bedrock.
-A turret rises above the master bedroom and a widow’s walk is next on the list for restoration, as this beauty regains its original majesty.
+A turret rises above the master bedroom.
+A recently restored widow’s walk is another indication that this beauty is regaining its original majesty.

 Interior: Though updated for modern life, the house retains many of its vintage characteristics, including original Douglas Fir floors, windows, hardware, light fixtures and filigree details.
 Beautiful pocket doors leading into the dining room continue to function.
 Once a second kitchen, the back porch has been returned to its original purpose and the main kitchen received a complete remodel in 2015.
 Many of the furnishings and much of the decor speak to the history of the current owners, with an upstairs hall photo gallery showcasing six generations of family.

 Gardens: The landscaping of this house, while beautiful today, remains a work in progress for its ambitious owners.
 A pool was installed in 2017 and a charming gazebo of unknown origin was renovated the same year.
-New concrete has been poured to complement an existing driveway and a pond was added.
-Contributing to fertilizer for the lush plantings are three chickens who also lay three eggs a day!
-A greenhouse is another project that will add to the property’s estate-like feel.
+Contributing to fertilizer for the lush plantings and new vegetable garden are three chickens who also lay three eggs a day!
+A Studebaker pick-up truck bed serves as a focal point of the gardens.
+Construction of an in-ground turtle/koi pond, as well as a greenhouse made of reclaimed wood and vintage windows, are slated for 2019.

 Ownership: The house was originally built for Reuben B. Cranston, who came to Yolo County from Ohio in 1879.
 Mr. Cranston was a stagecoach driver who later worked as a clerk at the Marshall Diggs hardware store in Woodland, which was established as the “richest town in the U.S.” in 1888.
 He opened his own hardware store on Main Street in 1898 and Cranston Brothers Hardware thrived for almost 100 years.
 Malcolm Nicholson, the Yolo County assessor between 1978 and 1987, and his wife Margaret purchased the home 60 years ago.
-It received the city’s Heritage Home award in 1989 and has been owned and restored by Tom and Betty Rickard for the past three-and-a-half years.
+It received the city’s Heritage Home award in 1989 and has been owned and restored by Tom and Betty Rickard since 2014.
+They are in year four of a five-year plan.